 As she learns the steps of the ballet like you would the lines in a play, it becomes part of you and you become a part of it, which makes for brilliant ballet and performance.
-She also says she has a new-found appreciation for music where she can listen to grasp how the right movements to the perfectly fit melodies make for a well-choreographed ballet.
+She also says she has a newfound appreciation for music where she can listen to grasp how the right movements to the perfectly fit melodies make for a well-choreographed ballet.

 The creativity of bringing such a production together is what inspires her and the excitement of being on stage.
 Ballet is multidimensional; it moves and changes with the music and isn’t simply a 2D piece of art on display; ballet is dynamic in its creativity.

 “The opportunity to create something beautiful” is how Miss Pillay describes ballet and performance and what drives her passion for both.
-Seeing how she has been actively practicing ballet since the age of six, you will realize she has a firmly established love for the art of ballet.
+Seeing how she has been actively practising ballet since the age of six, you will realize she has a firmly established love for the art of ballet.

-Feeling and understanding how to use your body, every part, even the smallest muscles under the proper instruction is what brings confidence to her ballet and what you can accomplish with intentional, artful ballet.
+Feeling and understanding how to use your body, every part, even the smallest muscles, under the proper instruction is what brings confidence to her ballet and what you can accomplish with intentional, artful ballet.

 The music is also a big part of what she loves about ballet and brings something special to her dancing.
-She often says she’ll simply listen to it and sit and cry admiring its beauty and ability to evoke such strong emotion — the expression of music and movement in the form of ballet.
+She often says she’ll simply listen to it and sit and cry, admiring its beauty and ability to evoke such strong emotion — the expression of music and movement in the form of ballet.

-When asked how The Russian School of Ballet has prepared her for her next endeavor, Pillay says she learnt a lot about the technique she hadn’t taken on before.
+When asked how The Russian School of Ballet has prepared her for her next endeavour, Pillay says she learnt a lot about the technique she hadn’t taken on before.
 The Russian School of Ballet employs the Vaganova ballet method.
 This change led to her having a better understanding and control of the “turn out” and other movements, how to use her body, as well as helping her to build stamina from longer classes.

 Talisa Pillay and Dané Visagie Have Been Invited to Study Ballet in Moscow